Powermate PM4500E - 3600/4500W Portable Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Powermate PM4500E compare to generators of similar power (between 3500 and 4500 W).

 - Thanks to an impressive running time of up to 20 hours at 25% load, the PM4500E benefits from a higher run time than many generators of a similar output.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Champion 200914, which is able to run for up to 22 hours.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the DuroMax XP4850HX, with up to 23 hours.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-In fact, this generator is not among the most fuel efficient, within the aforementioned wattage range : its estimated gasoline consumption at 25% load is around 0.25 GPH.
-If fuel consumption is your top priority, we suggest to check out the Westinghouse iGen4200, which has a fuel consumption of only 0.14 GPH and thus, is one of the most efficient devices in our database.
+- Though run time is a significant parameter, it's closely tied to the generator's fuel tank size.
+To get a comprehensive understanding, fuel efficiency must also be taken into account.
+This generator is not fuel-efficient compared to devices of similar output: its estimated fuel consumption stands at 0.25 GPH at a 25% load.
+If fuel consumption is your top priority, we suggest to check out the Champion 201319, which has a fuel consumption of only 0.16 GPH and thus, is one of the most efficient devices in our database.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W generators, the Powermate PM4500E is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W generators, the Powermate PM4500E is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.